kys-sheng/abc-rpv/README.md

 warnings: <br>
 `  pip3 install warnings or pip install warnings  `<br>

-## Future Updates:
+## Future updates:
+### Near Future
-1. Include possibility of produced sparticles different from LSP (Next Update)
+- Include the possibility of produced sparticles being different from LSP.
+Signatures from the cascade of produced sparticles to LSP will be included (Next Update)
+- Incorporate it into a pip-installable package

-2. Include charges of final state objects (Need to rewrite code base, in progress)
+### Future (Need to rewrite code base, in progress)
+- Include charges of final state objects
-3. Using all possible exact vertices instead of not_suppressed table (Need to rewrite code base, in progress)
+- Using all possible exact vertices instead of not_suppressed table
-4. Generate Madgraph template param_card for parameter scans (Need to rewrite code base, in progress)
+- Generate Madgraph template param_card for parameter scans
-5. Incorporate code with large RPV cases
+- Incorporate code with large RPV cases (Depends on how that project goes)

+Suggestions and feedbacks are welcomed!